scottransom/presto/README.md

-the routine accelsearch is described in [Ransom, Eikenberry, and Middleditch (2002)](https://ui.adsabs.harvard.edu/abs/2002AJ....124.1788R/abstract), the new "jerk" search capability is described in [Andersen & Ransom (2018)](https://ui.adsabs.harvard.edu/abs/2018ApJ...863L..13A/abstract), and the phase-modulation search technique used by search_bin is described in [Ransom, Cordes, and Eikenberry
+the routine accelsearch is described in [Ransom, Eikenberry, and Middleditch (2002)](https://ui.adsabs.harvard.edu/abs/2002AJ....124.1788R/abstract), the "jerk" search capability is described in
+[Andersen & Ransom (2018)](https://ui.adsabs.harvard.edu/abs/2018ApJ...863L..13A/abstract),
+and the phase-modulation search technique used by search_bin is described in [Ransom, Cordes, and Eikenberry